nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

 ```

 - **Full-screen quad**: Two triangles cover the viewport.
 Every pixel in the fragment stage maps to one tensor element.
-- **Reusable**: Because the vertex work is identical for all operations, we compile it once and reuse it across every matrix multiply, activation, and bias-add pass.
+- **Reusable**: Because the vertex work is identical for all operations, we compile it once and link it with every operation.

 With this structure in mind, every “shader pass” is really just:
 1. **Vertex shader**: map two triangles to the viewport